HartP97/ADAS_using_OpenVino/README.md

 - Source the OpenVino environment by executing following on your terminal: "source /opt/intel/openvino/bin/setupvars.sh"
 - In your terminal change the directory to the repository folder that contains main.py
 - run it better executing "python3 main.py -m frozen_inference_graph.xml

+### For Windows
+- clone or download the repository
+- OpenVINO Installation document for windows https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_windows.html
+-  A window opens to let you choose your installation directory and components.
+The default installation directory is C:\Program Files (x86)\IntelSWTools\openvino_<version>, for simplicity, a shortcut to the latest installation is also created: "C:\Program Files (x86)\IntelSWTools\openvino"
+- Source the OpenVino environment by executing following on your terminal: "cd C:\Program Files (x86)\IntelSWTools\openvino\bin\" and "setupvars.bat"
+- In your terminal change the directory to the repository folder that contains main.py
+- run it better executing "python3 main.py -m frozen_inference_graph.xml

 # Acknowledgments/Licenses